calpeyser/bach_nlp/README.md

 This will generate an npy file with the attention maps called `attn.npy`

-Then use `code/plot_attention.py` to plot the attention map.
+Use `code/plot_attention.py` to plot the attention map.